aicb-ZhangLabs/MetaVelo/readme.md

 ## Data Preprocessing

-We provided preprocessing scripts of three datasets in  `scripts/preprocess`, `scripts/pretrain`, and `scripts/pretrajectory`.
+We provide preprocessing scripts for three datasets in `scripts/preprocess`, `scripts/pretrain`, and `scripts/pretrajectory`.

 1. Preprocess dataset